AkromDev/akrom.dev-astro/README.md

 - Type-Safe
 - Auto-generated sitemap
 - Markdown / MDX Support
-- Builds on content collections
+- Built on content collections
 - Search powered by [pagefind](https://pagefind.app)
-- Comments powered by [giscus](https://giscus.app) (can be turned off)
+- Comments powered by [giscus](https://giscus.app) (optional)
-- More!
+- Static site generation

-## Curious?

-Head over to [the preview page](https://spectre.louisescher.dev) to find out more!

-### Spectre Integration
+### Custom Integration

-If you want to know more about how the custom integration that is used in the `astro.config.ts` file works, head over to the [integration's own README](https://github.com/louisescher/spectre/tree/master/package)!
+If you want to know more about how the custom integration that is used in the `astro.config.ts` file works, head over to the [integration's own README](./package/README.md)!